box/box-typescript-sdk-gen/docs/integrationMappings.md

 You need Admin or Co-Admin role to use this endpoint.

-This operation is performed by calling function `updateIntegrationMappingSlackById`.
+This operation is performed by calling function `updateSlackIntegrationMappingById`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/put-integration-mappings-slack-id/).

-_Currently we don't have an example for calling `updateIntegrationMappingSlackById` in integration tests_
+_Currently we don't have an example for calling `updateSlackIntegrationMappingById` in integration tests_

 ### Arguments

 - integrationMappingId `string`
   - An ID of an integration mapping Example: "11235432"
-- requestBody `UpdateIntegrationMappingSlackByIdRequestBodyArg`
+- requestBody `UpdateSlackIntegrationMappingByIdRequestBody`
-  - Request body of updateIntegrationMappingSlackById method
+  - Request body of updateSlackIntegrationMappingById method
-- headers `UpdateIntegrationMappingSlackByIdHeadersArg`
+- headers `UpdateSlackIntegrationMappingByIdHeaders`
-  - Headers of updateIntegrationMappingSlackById method
+  - Headers of updateSlackIntegrationMappingById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.